Takizava-hm/Autostart-Manager/README.md

 # Autostart Manager

-**Autostart Manager** — это удобное приложение с графическим интерфейсом, разработанное для управления автозапуском программ в Windows. Оно позволяет добавлять, удалять и управлять приложениями, запускаемыми при старте системы, а также выполнять пакетное выполнение программ. Приложение поддерживает светлую и тёмную темы, drag-and-drop функциональность и логирование всех операций.
+**Autostart Manager** is a user-friendly GUI application designed for managing autostart programs on Windows.
+It allows users to add, remove, and manage applications that launch at system startup, as well as execute programs in batches.
+The application supports light and dark themes, drag-and-drop functionality, and comprehensive logging of all operations.

-## Возможности
+## Features

-### Управление автозапуском
+### Autostart Management
-- **Добавление программ в автозапуск**:
+- **Add Programs to Autostart**:
-  - Поддержка `.exe`, `.bat`, `.cmd` файлов.
+  - Supports `.exe`, `.bat`, and `.cmd` files.
-  - Возможность запуска программ с правами администратора через Планировщик задач Windows.
+  - Option to run programs with administrator privileges via Windows Task Scheduler.
-  - Добавление программ в реестр для стандартного автозапуска.
+  - Add programs to the Windows Registry for standard autostart.
-  - Drag-and-drop для удобного выбора файлов.
+  - Drag-and-drop support for easy file selection.
-- **Удаление программ из автозапуска**:
+- **Remove Programs from Autostart**:
-  - Удаление записей из реестра или Планировщика задач.
+  - Remove entries from the Registry or Task Scheduler.
-  - Подтверждение перед удалением для предотвращения ошибок.
+  - Confirmation prompt to prevent accidental deletions.
-- **Просмотр текущих автозапусков**:
+- **View Current Autostart Programs**:
-  - Отображение всех программ, добавленных в автозапуск (реестр и Планировщик задач).
+  - Displays all programs configured for autostart (from Registry and Task Scheduler).
-  - Удобная таблица с возможностью сортировки.
+  - Sortable table for easy navigation.

-### Пакетное выполнение программ
+### Batch Execution
-- **Добавление и управление списком программ**:
+- **Manage Batch Program List**:
-  - Drag-and-drop для добавления файлов в список.
+  - Drag-and-drop files to add them to the batch execution list.
-  - Возможность изменения порядка выполнения путём перетаскивания строк.
+  - Reorder programs by dragging table rows.
-  - Удаление отдельных программ или очистка всего списка.
+  - Remove individual programs or clear the entire list.
-- **Запуск и остановка**:
+- **Start and Stop Batch Execution**:
-  - Запуск всех программ из списка одним кликом.
+  - Launch all programs in the list with a single click.
-  - Остановка всех запущенных процессов.
+  - Stop all running batch processes.
-  - Отображение статуса выполнения (Running/Stopped) в таблице.
+  - Real-time status display (Running/Stopped) in the table.

-### Дополнительные функции
+### Additional Features
-- **Темы интерфейса**:
+- **Interface Themes**:
-  - Переключение между светлой и тёмной темами.
+  - Toggle between light and dark themes.
-  - Сохранение выбранной темы между запусками.
+  - Theme preference is saved between sessions.
-- **Импорт/экспорт настроек**:
+- **Import/Export Settings**:
-  - Экспорт списка пакетных программ и настроек темы в JSON-файл.
+  - Export batch program list and theme settings to a JSON file.
-  - Импорт настроек из JSON-файла для быстрой настройки.
+  - Import settings from a JSON file for quick configuration.
-- **Логирование**:
+- **Logging**:
-  - Запись всех операций в лог-файл (`autostart_manager.log`) с ротацией (максимум 1 МБ, до 5 резервных копий).
+  - Logs all operations to `autostart_manager.log` with rotation (1 MB max, up to 5 backups).
-  - Просмотр последних 100 строк логов в интерфейсе.
+  - View the last 100 log lines in the GUI.
-  - Возможность очистки логов.
+  - Option to clear logs.
-- **Автозапуск самого приложения**:
+- **Self-Autostart Management**:
-  - Добавление или удаление Autostart Manager из автозапуска одним кликом.
+  - Add or remove Autostart Manager itself from autostart with one click.